joseramoncajide/master_data_science_capstone/README.md

  `> subsample -n 100000 datos.csv -r > sample.csv`

  - R `data.table`:  a R package that provides an enhanced version of `data.frame` , especially useful for working with large data sets (*datos.csv size:  3.6 gigabytes*)

  - `Pandas`: A high-performance, easy-to-use data structures and data analysis tools for Python

- - `spark.ml`: The Spark machine learning package provided the K-means algorithm that clusters the data points into a predefined number of clusters.
+ - `spark.ml`: The Spark machine learning package provided the K-means algorithm that groups the data points into a predefined number of clusters.

 #### Hardware and Resources